LogtalkDotOrg/logtalk3/library/NOTES.md

 Some files contained in this directory represent work in progress and are not loaded by default by any loader utility file.

-All source files are indented using tabs (a common setting is a tab width equivalent to 4 spaces).